cmagganas/cloud-course-project/README.md

 ### Environment Configuration

-Update the Cognito configuration in your environment variables (e.g. `.env` file)
+Authentication settings are configured in your `.env` file.
+See the provided `env.example` for all required settings.